2022-23 Athlete Travel Award Scheme

 The aim of this scheme is to help elite pathway athletes of the Highlands & Islands to gain better access to competitive and developmental opportunities available on the mainland.

-On review of the 2021/22 application process, it has been agreed that having two rounds of applications for the 2022/23 period will best serve the athletes of the Outer Hebrides.
-Athletes will be able to apply for both the 1st (April - Sep) and 2nd (Oct - March) application, or just one, depending on their competition calendar.
+On review of the 2021/22 application process, it was agreed that having two rounds of applications for the 2022/23 period will best serve the athletes of the Outer Hebrides.

 Awards will be allocated through an application process, with athletes required to evidence how the grant will improve their performance, provide them with increased access to quality training opportunities and improve their sports or club environment.